connext/documentation/docs/developers/guides/xcall-status.md

 # Tracking an xcall

-Note: We will be building additional utilities to make tracking the full flow of `xcall`s easier in the near future.
+Every `xcall` is associated with a unique `transferId` that can be used to track its lifecycle through a cross-chain transaction.

 ## Querying Subgraphs

-For now, we recommend querying the hosted subgraphs on each chain to check on transaction status.
+You can query the hosted subgraphs on each chain to check the transaction status.

 | Chain | Subgraph |
 | --- | --- |